GerHobbelt/owemdjee/README.md

 - **sqlite_zstd_vfs** [📁](./sqlite_zstd_vfs) [🌐](https://github.com/GerHobbelt/sqlite_zstd_vfs) -- SQLite VFS extension providing streaming storage compression using Zstandard (Zstd), transparently compressing pages of the main database file as they're written out and later decompressing them as they're read in.
 It runs page de/compression on background threads and occasionally generates dictionaries to improve subsequent compression.
 - **sqlpp11** [📁](./sqlpp11) [🌐](https://github.com/GerHobbelt/sqlpp11) -- a type safe embedded domain specific language for SQL queries and results in C++.
 - **unixODBC** [📁](./unixODBC) [🌐](https://github.com/GerHobbelt/unixODBC) -- an Open Source ODBC sub-system and an ODBC SDK for Linux, Mac OSX, and UNIX.
+- **unqlite** [📁](./unqlite) [🌐](https://github.com/GerHobbelt/unqlite) --   UnQLite is a Transactional Embedded Database Engine, an in-process software library which implements a self-contained, serverless, zero-configuration, transactional NoSQL database engine.
+UnQLite is a document store database similar to MongoDB, Redis, CouchDB etc. as well a standard Key/Value store similar to BerkeleyDB, LevelDB, etc.

+  Unlike most other NoSQL databases, UnQLite does not have a separate server process.
+UnQLite reads and writes directly to ordinary disk files.
+  A complete database with multiple collections is contained in a single disk file.
+  The database file format is cross-platform; you can freely copy a database between 32-bit and 64-bit systems or between big-endian and little-endian architectures.

+  - BSD licensed product.
+  - Built with a powerful disk storage engine which support O(1) lookup.
+  - Cross-platform file format.
+  - Document store (JSON) database via Jx9.
+  - Pluggable run-time interchangeable storage engine.
+  - Serverless, NoSQL database engine.
+  - Simple, Clean and easy to use API.
+  - Single database file, does not use temporary files.
+  - Standard Key/Value store.
+  - Support cursors for linear records traversal.
+  - Support for on-disk as well in-memory databases.
+  - Support Terabyte sized databases.
+  - Thread safe and full reentrant.
+  - Transactional (ACID) database.
+  - UnQLite is a Self-Contained C library without dependency.
+  - Zero configuration.

 - **upscaledb** [📁](./upscaledb) [🌐](https://github.com/GerHobbelt/hamsterdb) -- a.k.a. hamsterdb: a thread-safe key/value database engine.
 It supports a B+Tree index structure, uses memory mapped I/O (if available), fast Cursors and variable length keys and can create In-Memory Databases.
 - **zsv** [📁](./zsv) [🌐](https://github.com/GerHobbelt/zsv) -- the world's fastest (SIMD) CSV parser, with an extensible CLI for SQL querying, format conversion and more.